HACManchester/Tools.OxCNC/MkDocs/docs/Milling/Milling.md

 ### Using the Vacuum Cleaner

-While cutting we can use the henry hoover to suck up the mdf that's milled out to see what has been cut so far.
+While cutting there is a white hoover / extractor we can use to suck up the mdf dust / particles that's milled to better see what's going on.

-**TODO** <br>
 <a href="../../images/Milling/Milling/Hoover1.jpg"><img src="../../images/Milling/Milling/Hoover1.jpg" height="50%" width="50%" ></a> <br>

 ### Using a different starting point (Optional)